 In 2014 on a beautiful May day, Cobra founder Will Thomson decided he wanted to play some baseball.
 In his own words, Will describes his inspiration as follows:

-“I had just finished watching Ken Burns Baseball the night before, and woke up all hungover* and weepy about the nostalgia the documentary had instilled in me (* I was hungover as hell because hard liquor is the only way to keep Ken Burns siren baseball song from putting you straight to sleep).
+“I had just finished watching Ken Burns Baseball the night before, and woke up all hungover* and weepy about the nostalgia the documentary had instilled in me (* I was hungover as hell because hard liquor is the only way to keep Ken Burns’ siren baseball song from putting you straight to sleep).
 In my blurry state that morning, I decided that if those goofy bankers and firefighters in 1790 Manhattan could muster the energy to find teammates, and a field across the Hudson River in New Jersey's Elysian fields to play a children's ball game; then I could drag my happy ass over to Play-it-Again Sports, score some catcher gear, post a selfie on Facebook inviting all comers, and go scope out the field across the Colorado River I'd had my eyes on the last couple years.”

 As the 2016 season rolled around, the team had shed the Arena Domingo moniker, and officially became the Capital “Cap” City Cobras.
 With our new name, we decided to change beer sponsors and played under the banner (and influence) of Pabst Blue Ribbon.
-2016 was the turning point in Cobras history.
-We recorded our first wins, named Seth Kessler to be our first team captain, started to develop a fan base, found a couple cornerstone players, and, with renewed dreams, began to look towards the future.
+2016 was the turning point in Cobras’ history.
+We recorded our first wins, named Seth Kessler the first team captain, started to develop a fan base, found a couple cornerstone players, and, with renewed dreams, began to look towards the future.
 While we did not have a winning record, we knew we were building an organization – one we hope will be around for many years to come.